rmbolger/Posh-ACME/Tutorial.md

 Currently, the responsibility for deploying the certificate to your web server or service is up to you.
 There may be deployment plugins supported eventually.
 But for now, the idea is that this module is just a piece of your larger PowerShell based deployment strategy.
 The certificate details are written to the pipeline so you can either save them to a variable or pipe the output to another command.
 The password set for the PFX files is `poshacme` because we didn't override the default with `-PfxPass`.
 If you're running PowerShell with elevated privileges on Windows, you can also add the `-Install` switch to automatically import the certificate into the local computer's certificate store.

 So now you've got a certificate and that's great!
-But Let's Encrypt certificates expire relatively quickly (3 months).
+But Let's Encrypt certificates expire relatively quickly (90 days).
 And you won't be able to renew this certificate without going through the manual DNS TXT record hassle again.
 So let's add a DNS plugin to the process.

 ## DNS Plugins

-The ability to use a DNS plugin is obviously going to depend on your DNS provider and the [available plugins](https://github.com/rmbolger/Posh-ACME/wiki/List-of-Supported-DNS-Providers) in the current release of the module.
+The ability to use a DNS plugin is going to depend on your DNS provider and the [available plugins](https://github.com/rmbolger/Posh-ACME/wiki/List-of-Supported-DNS-Providers) in the current version of the module.
 If your DNS provider is not supported by an existing plugin, please [submit an issue](https://github.com/rmbolger/Posh-ACME/issues) requesting support.
 If you have PowerShell development skills, you might also try writing a plugin yourself.
 Instructions can be found in the [DnsPlugins README](/Posh-ACME/DnsPlugins/README.md).
 Pull requests for new plugins are both welcome and appreciated.
 It's also possible to redirect ACME DNS validations using a [CNAME record](https://support.dnsimple.com/articles/cname-record/) in your primary zone pointing to another DNS server that is supported.
 More on that later.

 The first thing to do is figure out which DNS plugin to use and how to use it.
 Start by listing the available plugins.